noun (plural duos)

 - We hope to have a go at the Beethoven clarinet/bassoon duos next week-end, operational exigencies permitting, of course!

-late 16th century (in sense 2): via Italian from Latin duo 'two'.
+late 16th century (sense 2): via Italian from Latin duo 'two'.